 A bidder generally undertakes business, accounting, tax and legal due diligence.
-It receives various information and documents as agreed between the bidder and the target (for example, important contracts, board minutes, licences and approvals, and documents about contingent liabilities), and information and documents in the public domain.
+In some cases, specific additional types of due diligence are undertaken such as environmental, IT system or intellectual property.
+It receives various information and documents as agreed between the bidder and the target (for example, important contracts, board minutes, licences, approvals, and documents about contingent liabilities), as well as information and documents in the public domain.